csourav08/API-automation/README.md

 This script will PERFORM:

 - GET POST PATCH DELETE requets.
-- POST requests with duplicate email adress will not be accepted.
+- POST requests with duplicate email address will not be accepted.
 - Endpoints will not allow any invalid email address formats.

 **To run: